OluwadareLab/CNNSplice/README.md

 **5. Note:**
 -----------------------------------------------------------
 * Dataset sequence length is 400.
-* Ensure you have a log folder for text file storage
+* Ensure you have a log directory for text file storage
 * Genomic sequence input data should be transfomed using one-hot encoding.